sedaro/model-exchange/README.md

 #### Language Agnostic

-One motivation for writing Model Exchange in Rust is the languages ability to interface with other ("foreign") langauges.
+One motivation for writing Model Exchange in Rust is the languages ability to interface with other ("foreign") languages.
 Rust's `std::ffi` module exposes utilities for constructing foreign function interface (FFI) bindings between Rust projects like Model Exchange and other languages like Python, Java, C++, etc.  This allows for the development of Model Adapters in nearly any language.
 See the [Excel Node](./src/nodes/excel.rs) for an example of how to write a Model Adapter in Python.

 #### Model Representations